PixiEditor/PixiEditor/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](https://github.com/flabbet/PixiEditor/blob/master/LICENSE) - file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/flabbet/PixiEditor/blob/master/LICENSE) - file for details